One-loop calculations in CPT-even Lorentz-breaking scalar QED: Results for two-point functions

 \section{Results for two-point functions}

 Now, let us calculate explicitly the contributions listed above.
-In order to calculate the contributions $I_{a}$ to $I_{l}$, we use the Implicit Regularization framework to isolate the divergent parts of amplitudes \cite{IR}.
+In order to calculate the contributions $I_{a}$ to $I_{l}$, we use the Implicit Regularization framework (see a brief revision in the appendix) to isolate the divergent parts of amplitudes \cite{IR}.
 After a lengthy calculation, we found the following result for the vacuum polarization tensor, generated by the sum of the contributions from the diagrams $(a)\ldots (f)$,

 in which $b=\frac{i}{(4\pi)^2}$.
+We note that the tensor multiplier in the first line of this equation is just the same obtained in \cite{Kost2001a} (for a symmetric $c_{\mu\nu}$) within the description of the one-loop divergent contribution to the effective action in the gauge sector of the spinor QED (that is, an essentially distinct theory).
+However, this is not a simple coincidence, since this is the only possible form for the self-energy tensor in first order in $c^{\mu\nu}$ consistent with the transversality requirement.
 In the equation above, we used the notation of Implicit Regularization for divergent integrals,

 and

 for logarithimic and quadratic divergences, respectively.
 The $\Lambda$ index indicates that the integrals are regularized and the function $Z_{0}(p^2,m^2)$ that appears in the result is a particular case of